opencv/opencv/modules/contrib/doc/facerec/facerec_api.rst

     :param labels: The labels corresponding to the images have to be given either as a ``vector<int>`` or a

 The following source code snippet shows you how to learn a Fisherfaces model on a given set of images.
-The images are read with ocv:func:`imread` and pushed into a `std::vector<Mat>`.
+The images are read with :ocv:func:`imread` and pushed into a ``std::vector<Mat>``.
 The labels of each image are stored within a ``std::vector<int>`` (you could also use a :ocv:class:`Mat` of type `CV_32SC1`).
 Think of the label as the subject (the person) this image belongs to, so same subjects (persons) should have the same label.
 For the available :ocv:class:`FaceRecognizer` you don't have to pay any attention to the order of the labels, just make sure same persons have the same label:

 .. code-block:: cpp